 As an independent researcher, Mr. Darryl Anderson of Wave Point Consulting co-wrote the terms of reference, developed study methodology and completed the report.
-Business Issue: the objective of the report was to highlight significant developments in British Columbia’s maritime leisure transport sector from a demand and supply side perspective along with the trends and factors influencing each of the sector’s main participants.
-Client value-added: the identification of the structural changes that have occurred in each segment of the market that need to be considered in tourism market development efforts.
+The objective of the report was to highlight significant developments in British Columbia’s maritime leisure transport sector from a demand and supply side perspective along with the trends and factors influencing each of the sector’s main participants.
+The identification of the structural changes that have occurred in each segment of the cruise port, ferry inustry and mega-yacht segement of market were porfiled so that their need could be considered in tourism market development efforts.
 Conclusions and specific recommendations on how to encourage further innovation to help contribute to sustainable growth of the maritime leisure transport sector rounded out the discussion.

 Tourism Consultant & Planning

 Ugu District South Africa Maritime Strategy (2016)

 Located in the south-eastern region of the KwaZulu-Natal province, the district is within the hinterland of Durban port.
 The current maritime industry is also characterized by beach tourism establishments, small-scale fishing, and some processing.
 The potential exists for individuals and firms in the Ugu district to play a more significant role in KZN’s ocean economy.
 The objective of this assignment is to assess the comparative strengths and opportunities for the port and maritime industries and to make recommendations on how the local industry could be made more competitive to grow.
 South African based Lindon Corporation has retained Wave Point Consulting to provide maritime consulting expertise as the project team examines coastal tourism, connectivity to existing ports and the development of small craft harbours and aquaculture.

 Connecting Destinations, Moving Tourists: A Passenger Gateway Strategy for Greater Victoria (2012)